kubernetes/enhancements/keps/sig-scheduling/20190926-default-even-pod-spreading.md

         app: demo
 ```

-Please note that these rules are honored internally in the scheduler, but they are NOT
+Please note that these constraints are honored internally in the scheduler, but they are NOT
-persisted into PodSpec via API Server.
+persisted in the PodSpec via API Server.

 ### Implementation Details